-Commissioner Minnesota Office of Higher Education Saint Paul, Minnesota
+To the Commissioner Minnesota Office of Higher Education Saint Paul, Minnesota

-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited the Minnesota Office of Higher Education's (the "agency"), a component unit of the State of Minnesota, compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on the agency's major federal program for the year ended June 30, 2014.
-The agency's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Minnesota Office of Higher Education's (the "agency"), a component unit of the State of Minnesota, compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the agency's major federal programs for the year ended June 30, 2015.
+The agency's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.